ssbc/ssb-group-exclusion-spec/README.md

   zero--"c excludes a,b"-->R[R: c,d]
 ```

-However, if a member is added to `L` or `R` such that the intersection
+However, if a member is added to `L` or `R` such that the  `forkWitness(L,R)` would
-`common(L,R) ∩ common(R,L)` would be non-empty, then the rules in sections 4.4.
-or 4.5. or 4.6. would apply.
+be non-empty, then the rules in sections 4.4. or 4.5. or 4.6. would apply.
 See figure 8.

 ```mermaid
 ---